 At Silkstone Primary we want children to develop into confident individuals, who have a thirst for learning.
 We want all children to children to achieve a Good Level of Development and leave our Reception class with the ability to; de-code and read age appropriate texts, apply their phonic skills in their writing, confidently work with numbers to 20 and use their mathematical knowledge of shape and measure to talk through problem solving.
 We also want them to be friendly, kind and respectful of one another and have the independent skills to resolve any conflicts that may arise in a positive manner.
 We want our children to be adventurous risk takers, who rise to different challenges and demonstrate resilience, teamwork and celebrate other’s achievements as well as their own.
 We want all children to enjoy every school day, feel happy and safe and thrive in our Reception class.
+Learning in Reception provides a strong start for the learning journey of all children as they progress through our school.

 As a maintained school we follow the Early Years Framework and Development Matters to underpin teaching and learning as children work towards the achievement of a Good Level of Development by the end of the Foundation Stage.
 We recognise that children are all unique and will develop at different rates.
 We use same day intervention with children at risk of not meeting their age related expectations.
 We establish strong relationships with parents and work together to support children’s development.
 We use Tapestry to document children’s progress and parents can access and contribute to this themselves.